Today, CANN is publishing an Encore Article. This article was written before Clay announced he was running for Congress.

 ~ Clay Aiken ~

-For the last eleven years, Clay Aiken has been a busy entertainer.
+For many years, Clay Aiken has been a busy entertainer.
 His life has been filled with singing, recording, touring, acting, and includes 2 runs as one of the stars of Monty Python’s Spamalot.
 His busy life would be enough for most people, but Clay also chose to quietly immerse himself in helping others and speaking out about what he felt was important.

 If you are a fan of Clay Aiken, you probably know that he co-founded The National Inclusion Project in 2003.
 The organization has grown and is now one of the top organizations that serves to bridge the gap that exists between young people with disabilities and the world around them.